Digital divide in Pakistan: Gender and caste

 In rural Pakistan, cell service use is divided along gender lines.
-Karin Astrid Siegmann pointed out this disparity; 40 percent of female users have to ask permission from the male owners to make calls.
+Dutch economist and researcher Karin Astrid Siegmann examined this disparity in a study, which found that 40% of female users have to ask permission from the male owners to make calls.
 Cell phones being in the hands of females is viewed unfavorably in Pakistani culture.
-According to one participant in the study, from the Muzzafargarh district in rural Pakistan, "Women don't even know how to dial a number."
-Additionally, the percentage of women owning a cell phone is 36% compared to men at 78% overall.
+According to one participant in the study, from the Muzzafargarh district in rural Pakistan, "women don't even know how to dial a number".
+Additionally, only 36% of woman own a cell phone, compared to 78% of men.

 Besides gender, there is a distinct divide among castes.
-Newer castes rank much more highly on the Digital Access Index (DAI) than do the older castes.
-The same study compared two political parties.
-One political party, called the PTI (Pakistan Tehreek-e-Insaf), was composed of newer castes (Khan, Hashmi, Alvi, and Qureshi).
-The Muslim League is composed of older castes.
-The PTI outperformed the Pakistan Muslim League in number of foreign visitors to its web site, with a combined percentage of 12.7%, and in websites linking to it with 450, compared to the Muslim League's 168 (See Table 6 page 354).
+Newer castes rank much higher on the Digital Access Index (DAI) than the older castes.
+A 2015 study compared two political parties whose adherents are mostly dividing according to castes: the PTI (Pakistan Tehreek-e-Insaf), which is composed of newer castes (Khan, Hashmi, Alvi, and Qureshi), and; the Muslim League, which is composed of older castes.
+The PTI outperformed the Pakistan Muslim League in number of foreign visitors to its website, with a combined percentage of 12.7%, and in websites linking to it with 450, compared to the Muslim League's 168 (See Table 6 page 354).
 Ahsan Abdullah elaborates the important background of these findings: "Members of the new caste traditionally have not been farmers; for example, members of the Sheikh caste are traditionally traders, and members of the Syed caste traditionally hold religious offices, and hence they have to be better educated as compared to the old caste members.
 The old caste members, who are traditionally farmers, require tacit knowledge more than education to be successful.
 This observation is supported by the higher literacy rate in new castes as compared to the old caste members, with Pathan, Sheikh, and Syed being the top three educated castes among the 12 castes considered."

 Solutions

-Besides Private efforts, Public efforts put forth by the Pakistani government would help bridge the digital divide.
-There is an ambitious undertaking called the Universal Services Fund which would aim to provide broadband coverage to the whole nation by 2018.
+Besides private sector efforts, public-sector efforts put forth by the Pakistani government aim to help bridge the digital divide.
+An undertaking called the Universal Services Fund aimed to provide broadband internet coverage to the whole nation by 2018.
+In 2025, Pakistan's parliament approved legislation that established the Pakistan Digital Authority (PDA) to develop a national digital master plan to oversee widespread digital transformation that broadly impacts citizens across social groupings, including through raising digital literacy and promoting the digital economy.
+The PDA in particular has been tasked with reducing the digital divide, citing government figures that as of December 2025 only 40% of Pakistanis have stable, recurring internet access.